evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue=""
 >

-Project title that will replace the Evidence Logo.
+App title that will replace the Evidence Logo.

 </PropListing>
 <PropListing